 - Receive funding to support their participation.

 Participants work and learn from their home communities and would not need to relocate.
 Plus, the program is designed for people working or pursuing research full-time.

 Are you ready to take a bold step forward and join us in building a Culture of Health?
 Start your application today!

-If you’re not sure which program is right for you, explore the Program Finder to learn more about all four programs.
+If you are not sure which program is right for you, explore the Program Finder to learn more about all four programs.

-BS in 10 Press Release from ANA-NY and NYONEL
+BS in 10 Press Release from ANA-NY & NYONEL

-Congratulations to New York for taking the lead in the nation with requiring all future RNs to obtain a BS degree in nursing within 10 years of licensure (called the BS in 10 law)!
+Congratulations to New York for taking the lead in the nation requiring all future RN’s to obtain a BS degree in nursing within 10 years of licensure.
 This new law recognizes the worth of graduates from associate degree nursing programs and appreciates the faculty of those programs in preparing safe nurses, but it also acknowledges that more education makes a difference in the lives of the patients and clients who we serve.
 Click here to read the press release from ANA-NY and NYONEL.

 Increasing Public Health Nursing